olafrv/my_collections/apps/nave/README.md

 ## History

 Back in the University, we worked on a "Space Ship" (Nave) Macromedia Flash game that was never fully completed.
 This project started on July 24, 2004, primarily developed by **José Carrero** ([GitHub](https://github.com/josercl) / [E-Mail](mailto:josercl@gmail.com)), with some input from me on [ActionScript and Flash](https://en.wikipedia.org/wiki/ActionScript).

-In the end, we achieved in a couple of hours something cool and fun that I'll never forget.
+At the end, we achieved in a couple of hours something cool and fun that I'll never forget.

 ## Game Controls